bcgov/DBC-APIM/api-specs/geocoder/geocoder-developer-guide.md

 [degree](https://github.com/bcgov/DBC-APIM/blob/master/api-specs/geocoder/glossary.md#degree) |	String

+##Occupant/addresses Resource
-The occupants/addresses is similar to the addresses resource.
+The occupants/addresses resource is similar to the addresses resource.
 Its response will include an About Query representation plus one site representation and occupant representation for each address matched.

 ####Occupant Representation
 Attribute Name |	Type